Rhodope Mountains: History

 The Rhodopes have been inhabited since the Prehistoric age.
 There have been many archaeological finds of ancient tools in some of the caves.

 The first known human inhabitants in the mountains were the Thracians.
-They built many temples, cities and fortresses.
-The most famous town in the area is the sacred city of Perperikon located 15 km northeast of Kardzhali.
-One of the most important Thracian temples was Tatul near the village of the same name.
+They built many temples, cities and fortresses, including the sacred city of Perperikon located 15 km northeast of Kardzhali.
+Thracian temples was Tatul near the village of the same name.
 Additionally, there are archeological sites throughout the region related to the cult of Dionysus, such as the ancient Thracian city of Perperikon.

 The frequent mention of the Rhodope in Ancient Greek and Latin sources indicates that the mountain had played an important role in the political and religious life of the Thracian tribes that lived on it.
-On the tops of the mountain there was a famous oracle, which they had visited to consult Alexander the Great and later the father of Octavian Augustus.
-On the mountain were also sanctuaries of various other deities, as was Apollo, Zeus, the Thracian Horseman, Mithras, etc. Finally, Rhodope served as a true bastion of freedom of the Thracians and last refuge of resistance against the Romans.
-This explains the fact that Thrace became a Roman province about 200 years after Macedonia.
+On the tops of the mountain there was an oracle, consulted by Alexander the Great and later by the father of Octavian Augustus.
+On the mountain were also sanctuaries of other deities, including Apollo, Zeus, and Mithras.
+Rhodope was the Thracians' last refuge of resistance against the Romans, so that Thrace became a Roman province about 200 years after Macedonia.

-In 2005, German scholars from the University of Heidelberg confirmed that the two rather small fragments discovered by archaeologist Nikolay Ovcharov in the Eastern Rhodopes mountains are written in the Minoan Linear A script from about 15th century BC.
+In 2005 German scholars from the University of Heidelberg confirmed that the two rather small fragments discovered by archaeologist Nikolay Ovcharov in the Eastern Rhodopes mountains are written in the Minoan Linear A script from about 15th century BC.

 In the Middle Ages the mountain was part of the Bulgarian and Byzantine Empires and often changed hands between the two countries.
 There was a dense network of castles which guarded the trade routes and the strategic heights.
 The largest and most important castles include Lyutitsa, Ustra, Tsepina, Mezek, Asenova krepost and many others.
 Between 1371 and 1375 the Rhodopes fell under Ottoman occupation in the course of the Bulgarian–Ottoman wars.

 During the 16th and 17th centuries the Ottoman authorities began a process of Islamisation of the region.

 The towns and the villages in the Western Rhodopes took active part in the April Uprising in 1876.
 When the uprising was crushed the Ottomans slaughtered around 5,000 people in Batak alone.
-Thousands more perished in Bratsigovo, Perushtitsa and other rebel villages which were also burnt and looted by the Ottomans.
+Thousands more died in Bratsigovo, Perushtitsa and other rebel villages which were also burnt and looted by the Ottomans.

 The northern Rhodopes were ceded in 1878 to an autonomous province of Eastern Rumelia until its unification with the Principality of Bulgaria.
 The other part of the Rhodopes was annexed as a result of the First Balkan War (1912–1913) but after the Second Balkan War (1913) and the First World War (1914–1918) the southern slopes of the mountain was occupied by Greece and the Bulgarian population of the area was forced to flee to Bulgaria.